Broxburn F.C. (1902)

 Broxburn Football Club was a football club from Broxburn in West Lothian.

 History

-The club was formed in 1902 as a "resuscitation" of the previous Broxburn F.C. senior club, which had ceased operations in 1894.
+The club was formed in 1902 as a "resuscitation" of the previous Broxburn senior club, which had ceased operations in 1894.
 The club's first match was against Mossend Swifts F.C. on 15 March 1902 and included a number of players who had played for the previous incarnation.